 Energy-Saving Tips for Summer Vacation

 Whether you’re headed to the beach for some fun in the sun, jetting away to visit some of the world’s most ancient cities, or driving through the mountains, summer is one of the best times of the year to take a vacation.
 But, even though your utility bills don't take a vacation, there are plenty of things you can do to save energy while you're away.
 Here are some of our energy-saving tips:

 Air Conditioning and Cooling

 Turn your air conditioner temperature up.

 Set your A/C to 88 degrees.
-If you have a programmable thermostat – like a Nest Thermostat E™ – you can even program the thermostat to cool the house off the day you’ll be returning home.
+If you have a programmable thermostat – like the Nest Learning Thermostat – you can even program the thermostat to cool the house off the day you’ll be returning home.
 Don’t have a programmable thermostat?
 Check out our blog to see which one is right for you.

 Make sure your air conditioning system is prepped for summer.